-Strong geometric elements are part of Mid-Century Modern homes.
-Bringing out the strength of this look, these fireplace tiles rely on shape and pattern.
+Strong geometric mosaic elements are part of Mid-Century Modern homes.
+Bringing out the strength of this look, these fireplace tiles rely on shape and mosaic pattern.
 Some of the key design concepts of this era are clean lines, a lack of embellishment, and simplicity.
 Danish Modern furniture is a good example of the look.

 How can you incorporate the idea into your fireplace tile project?
 Think more about the pattern, and less about the colors.
 As a matter of fact, less is more, when you’re undertaking the transformation.
 You’ll see a predominance of blacks, whites, and browns used here.
 That’s not to say that you have to keep it dark – lighter tones are actually just as striking.

 You’ll notice that a simple and neutral palette seems to feature prominently in Mid Century looks.
-The beauty of mosaic tile art is that the texture adds just the right accent, even with a color scheme that is monochromatic.
+The beauty of mosaic art is that the texture adds just the right accent, even with a color scheme that is monochromatic.

 With the popularity of pottery, furniture, and other art from this era growing popular, adding these types of elements to a fireplace is a way to bring a whole room together.
 With the right bold pattern, it’s nice to let it be a statement, and keep everything else simple.
 When you’re dealing with black and white, it seems to make everything look crisper.

-Adding even a border to your fireplace will also reference the same aesthetic, without overwhelming a smaller room.
+Adding even a border geometric mosaic to your fireplace will also reference the same aesthetic, without overwhelming a smaller room.
 Projects like this are an attainable DIY goal, moving a room into the 21st century while still enjoying your favorites.

 Mosaic wall art has been a traditional way to adorn interiors since ancient times.
 The brilliant colors, energetic contrasts, and motifs have remained popular today.
 Whether just part of an overall look that references Morocco or Mexico or as a stand-alone piece of art, it is another example of fireplace tiling that you can use in your own home.